MMansour87/Google-Page-Motasem/README.md

 ## ✧Technology
 - HTML ➙ to build the structure of the pages
-- CSS ➙ to style the application and build animations
+- CSS ➙ to style the page elements

 ## Created by:
 1. [Mutasem Mansour](https://github.com/MMansour87).